-Measures of dispersion tell you how spread out a data set is.
+Measures of dispersion tell you how spread out a data set is, and you compute them whenever a single center value like the mean is not enough to describe the data.
 The three basic measures are range, variance, and standard deviation.
-Range uses only the lowest and highest values, variance measures average squared distance from the mean, and standard deviation is the square root of variance, so it returns the spread to the original units.
+Range uses only the lowest and highest values, variance measures average squared distance from the mean, and standard deviation is the square root of variance, returning the spread to the original units.
+Use range for a quick scan, variance for formal statistical work, and standard deviation when you want a spread measure that is easy to interpret.

 range=maximumminimum\text{range} = \text{maximum} - \text{minimum}